Odyssey

 Journey's end

-A federated is more than the sum of its parts: it's a live system with various services relying on and affecting each other.
+A federated graph is more than the sum of its parts: it's a live system with various services relying on and affecting each other.
 With a bit of configuration, it becomes a highly scalable and resilient API that will cover all your needs!

 Previous